syncrisis/GildedRose/ReadMe.md

 To work as a mob team, we used a teleconfernce room for audio, and floobits for editing.
 Floobits integrates with IntelliJ and allowed all of us to simultaneously see code changes.
 It also allowed us to see where each team member had their cursor.

 In Canvas, join a Mob Programming group with the members of your mob programming team from Sunday’s on-campus class.
 You will all receive the same grade for this assignment.
+You can see a video of all of us mobing here: https://youtu.be/OgJQ3G8W6rc

 We are Mob Programming 3